Infant Feeding and Relationship Building (Haringey)

 For further support please call:

 National Breastfeeding Helpline – 0300 100 0212 – (9.30am - 9.30pm, seven days per week).

 - Breast feeding/bottle feeding parents and partners

 - Infants and families with children under 4 years old

-Some parenting books, magazines and websites may not be evidence-based or may offer out-of-date recommendations.
-The leaflets on the right are free to download and offer a reliable source of information for parents.
+The leaflets below are free to download and offer a reliable source of information for parents.